WHULuoJiaTeam/luojianet/luojianet_ms/python/luojianet_ms/nn/probability/README.md

             add_conv_args (dict): The new arguments added to BNN convolutional layer.
 Default: {}.

         Returns:
-            Cell, a trainable BNN model wrapped by TrainOneStepCell.
+            Module, a trainable BNN model wrapped by TrainOneStepCell.
        """
 ```